vsmay-01/Agentic-Evaluation/docs/SETUP_GUIDE.md

 The frontend will be available at `http://localhost:3000`

-## Google Cloud Setup (for Gemini)
+## Google Cloud Setup (for Gemini) (Deprecated)

-1. Create a Google Cloud Project
-2. Enable Vertex AI API
-3. Create a service account and download credentials JSON
-4. Set `GOOGLE_APPLICATION_CREDENTIALS` environment variable
-5. Set `GCP_PROJECT` to your project ID

-See `GCP_SETUP_GUIDE.md` for detailed instructions.
+This section used to describe a service-account / SDK-based integration for Gemini via Google Cloud.
+The project has moved to an API-key-first workflow using AI Studio (Gemini) REST endpoints.

+- If you want the API-key / AI Studio method (recommended): follow `README_GEMINI.md` which documents how to obtain an AI Studio API key and configure `AI_STUDIO_API_KEY` and `AI_STUDIO_ENDPOINT` in `.env`.
+- If you still require the old service-account / SDK method, see `GCP_SETUP_GUIDE.md` but be aware it is deprecated and may not match the current codebase which defaults to API-key usage.

+Set `LLM_PROVIDER=gemini` and ensure `AI_STUDIO_API_KEY` and `AI_STUDIO_ENDPOINT` are configured in your environment or `.env`.

 ## OpenAI Setup (Optional)